SAP/ai-sdk-js/packages/orchestration/README.md

 ### Retrieving Data from the Response

-In addition to `response.getContent()`, you can use other available convenience methods to retrieve the finish reason and token usage.
+In addition to `response.getContent()`, other available convenience methods can retrieve the finish reason and token usage.
 Use `response.rawReason` to access the complete HTTP response from the orchestration service.

 #### Finish Reason

-Finish Reason gives you the reason for stopping the chat completion request.
+The Finish Reason indicates the reason for stopping the chat completion request.
-For example, when output gets filtered based on your configuration, the finish reason is `content_filter`.
+For example, when output gets filtered based on the configuration, the finish reason is `content_filter`.

 ```ts
 const finishReason = response.getFinishReason();